atriumlts/subpixel/README.md

-But as one may have observed the upsampling operation as implemented above with strided convolution gradients adds zero values to the upscale the image, that have to be later filled in with meanigful values.
+But as one may have observed the upsampling operation as implemented above with strided convolution gradients adds zero values to the upscale the image, that have to be later filled in with meaningful values.
 Maybe even worse, these zero values have no gradient information that can be backpropagated through.

 To cope with that problem, Shi et. al [1] proposed what we argue to be one the